Zywave/booster/src/_areas/design-system/developers/web-components-in-react.md

 }
 ```

-In the example above, the dialog will open properly because `onClick` is a standard event type.
-But `onClose` will not update the state of `dialogOpened`, so the dialog will not be able to open again.
+In the example above, the dialog will open properly because React has provided an `onClick` property that corresponds to a [web standard click event](https://developer.mozilla.org/en-US/docs/Web/API/Element/click_event).
+But there is no event defined called "close"!
+So in this case, `onClose` will not update the state of `dialogOpened`, causing our React code here to prevent the dialog from being opened again.

 <docs-spacer size="small"></docs-spacer>

 #### addEventListener and removeEventListener

-To use `addEventListener` and `removeEventListener` in React, you would need to create a ref to the component and add the event listener via `useLayoutEffect` (and usually remove the event listener when the component is unmounted).
+To use `addEventListener` and `removeEventListener` in React, you can create a ref to the component and then add the event listener via `useLayoutEffect` (and usually remove the event listener when the component is unmounted), like the example below:

-Here is an example of how you would use `addEventListener` and `removeEventListener` in React, but there is an issue during unmounting:

 ```jsx
 function EventHandlers() {